zchee/golang-wiki/GerritBot.md

 ### How does GerritBot determine the final commit message?

-It uses the title and description of the PR to construct the commit message for the Gerrit Change.
-You can edit this using the GitHub user interface.
+It uses the title and description of the GitHub PR to construct the commit message for the Gerrit change.
+You can edit this using the GitHub web interface (not Gerrit or git).

+The PR description is the first text area in the "Conversation" tab of the PR.
+It is editable via the "..." menu.
+Once the PR is edited in GitHub, it can take 10 minutes or so before the Gerrit change is updated.

 ### I heard Gerrit requires one commit per change.
 Can I upload multiple commits to my PR?